thirumalaics/2024_learning_vault/Hadoop, the definitive guide/Chapter 3.md

 		- client library tries each namenode address until operation succeeds

 ## The CLI
+- two important configs are discussed below and these configs can be provided in many places:
+	- core-site.xml
+	- CLI argument
+		- `hadoop fs -Dfs.defaultFS=hdfs://namenode:9000 -ls /`
+	- java prog
+	- env var
+	- hadoop-config.properties
 - fs.defaultFS: sets the default filesystem for Hadoop
 	- by default HDfS
 	- specified as a URI. ex: hdfs://localhost/
 	- this is used to identify the host and port for the HDfS namemode
 		- used by clients and HDfS daemons
 	- in the above example, host is localhost and port is the default 8020
+	- if this property is not set, hadoop falls back to using file://
 - dfs.replication
 	- replication factor that decides how many datanodes does this block needs to be replicated in
 - hadoop fs -help